Israel Science and Technology Directory

 sudo systemctl reload apache2

-After the completion of the definition of a virtual host, entering the domain name (http://www.example.com) or the domain IP should show the default page for the DocumentRoot /etc/apache2/html.
+After the configuration of the virtual host, entering the domain name (http://www.example.com) or the domain IP should show the default page.
 The default page for Apache2 is index.html.
-Click the image to see the page.